ProgMiner/maintenance-screen-project/README.md

 After install you have a fully working site.

-You could add templates to `app/templates/` and choice current by change field `template_name` at `app/config/config.yml`.
+You can add templates to `app/templates/` and select the current template by changing the `template_name` field at `app/config/config.yml'.

-You could add translations to `app/translations/` and choice default language by change field `default_language` at `app/config/config.yml`.
+You can add translations to `app/translations/` and select the default language by changing the `default_language` field at `app/config/config.yml'.

-Also you could change site charset by set field `charset` at `app/config/config.yml`.
+Also you could change site charset by set `charset` field at `app/config/config.yml`.

 ## Contributing